A question that came up in a coaching session recently was, will quitting social media help with sobriety?

 I thought I would miss out on so much if I stopped using Facebook or Instagram.
 I thought if I didn’t check Twitter all the time I would miss that call to be on Oprah.
 And I thought that if I wasn’t in all the places, all the time, someone would reach for a drink when they didn’t really want to, because I wasn’t there to help them.

 One of my biggest fears was leaving people with nowhere to go if they needed support, which is silly as I know I am not the only sobriety coach in the world.
-But I do have really lovely people who follow me regularly so I wanted for them to have somewhere to go which is where my podcast comes in, my weekly YouTube videos, my blog of course and my Sober Bliss support circle.
+But I do have really lovely people who follow me regularly so I wanted for them to have somewhere to go which is where my podcast comes in, my weekly YouTube videos, and blog.

 Social Media is Addictive